PaulsonLab/NeST-BO/README.md

 This repository contains the code to reproduce the NeST-BO and NeST-BO-sub algorithms proposed in the paper _NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information_.

+NeST-BO has been published as a conference paper in AISTATS 2026.

 ## Running Experiments

 Experiments can be run using the `main.py` script.
 You must specify a benchmark to run.